 As mentioned earlier, SMS only allows for text-based content.
 Attaching media files is only possible if converting the texts into MMS, but this costs extra, and not all SMS marketing platforms support MMS.
 However, you can use emojis and include URLs with regular SMS messages.
 Anything with a URL can be shared, from webpages and survey forms to images and videos already hosted online.

-3. Security and end-to-end encryption
+4. Security and end-to-end encryption

 SMS often comes under fire for lacking in security.
 There is a risk that texts could be intercepted during transmission over cellular networks, and scams like SIM swapping (a type of identity theft) can occur if mobile phone users aren't careful with their data.
 From a business point of view, though, there are several ways to ensure SMS message security.

-So, is WhatsApp more secure than texting?
+So, is WhatsApp safer than texting?
 Well, WhatsApp uses the latest end-to-end encryption protocols – so in theory, all messages sent via WhatsApp can only be seen by the sender and recipient(s).
-We say this theoretically because many people have raised concerns about WhatsApp’s end-to-end encryption and the company’s privacy claims in general.
+We say this theoretically because many people have raised concerns about WhatsApp's end-to-end encryption and the company's privacy claims in general.

-4. Effectiveness for businesses
+5. Effectiveness for businesses

 SMS is a powerful tool for advertising purposes.
 It allows you to send bulk messages and have quick back-and-forth conversations, which is helpful when following up on sales enquiries or administering customer support.